“Shadow Work” is a term we’re hearing in passing more and more in the spiritual, witchy and self development community…

 In a nutshell, Shadow Work is the practice of consciously taking a look at the parts of our own psyche that do not make us happy… When defined in that way, it doesn’t really sound like fun, so why are so many of us obsessed with it?

-Well, in the witchy/new age/spiritual/self-development seeker community, we are well aware that our subconscious mind runs the show behind the scenes of our life.
+Well, in the witchy/ new age /manifesting/ self-development community, we are well aware that our subconscious mind runs the show behind the scenes of our life.

 Via the law of attraction, regardless of whether or not we are actively creating an open dialogue with our subconscious mind, it is directly effecting our ability to manifest every experience we will attract.
 The idea is that the nature of our reality is to reflect back to us a “fun house mirror” effect of what is going on inside us.